codepath/android_guides/UI-Testing-with-Robotium.md

 > **NOTE:** Whole code of this is available here: https://github.com/piotrek1543/robotium-showcase

-####Create `Java` test file
+####Create your first automation testing file

 Now we have all needed configuration to start test coding using `Robotium`.

 Just create a new Java class and write the code below:

         @RunWith(AndroidJUnit4.class)
         public class MainActivityTest {